FedericoSantona/Project3/README.md

 # Project3

 ### Files and their purpose
+- CNN_with_XGBoost.py:
+    Uses a TensorFlow CNN model with Keras and the same architecture as the emotionsTensorFlow-files but with XGBoost which takes the output of the dense layers of the CNN as its input.
+    It also trains a pure XGBoost model without CNN for comparison.
+### Grid search
+- CNN_3D_gridsearch.py: script for performing grid search
+- gridsearch_score_data: numerical results of the grid search
+- plot_gridsearch.ipynb: plots results of the grid search

+### Previous versions/ attempts at constructing a CNN
 - CNN.py:
     An old file with a purely Python-based CNN class.
 It imports the CNN layer types from:
         - ActivationFunc.py